 The only action required would be to contact the relevant Association to remove their club admin permission.
+The County is required to complete a new Risk Assessment and Child Safeguarding Statement.

 19. Where can I access the Risk Assessment/Safeguarding Statement Template?